 I’ve seen this movie once in my life and barely remembered the details.
-Sure, I could have told you who starred in it, however everything past that is a fuzzy memory.
-No Country for Old Men won the Oscar for Best Picture in 2007, a time when I probably have skipped it at the video store.
+Sure, I could have told you who starred in it.
+However, everything past that is a fuzzy memory.
+No Country for Old Men won the Oscar for Best Picture in 2007, when I probably have skipped it at the video store.

-Written and directed by the Cohen brothers, Ethan and Joel, No Country for Old Men didn’t impress me the first time through (pretty much like most Cohen projects).
-Just recently I noticed the film on Netflix and told my wife we needed to give it a shot, considering she’s never seen it.
+Written and directed by the Cohen brothers, Ethan and Joel, No Country for Old Men didn’t impress me the first time (pretty much like most Cohen projects).
+I recently noticed the film on Netflix and told my wife we needed to give it a shot, considering she’d never seen it.
 She was interested because the bad guy is played by Javier Bardem and the main star is Josh Brolin, two of her favourites.
 It didn’t take much convincing after that, except that I needed to convince myself that it was worth a second viewing.

-After much discussion we both kind of wondered why the Sheriff, played by Tommy Lee Jones, had such a vital part in the story.
-He really had any significant impact in the ending or the build up to the ending.
-I enjoyed his character because he’s a run down old sheriff who has seen it all along the border, however this particular case is something so new to him that he doesn’t know what to make of it.
-He’s wise and a great storyteller, however the film would have survived and still racked up awards without his inclusion, no offence to Mr. Jones.
+After much discussion, we both kind of wondered why the Sheriff, played by Tommy Lee Jones, had such a vital part in the story.
+He really had no significant impact on the ending or the build-up to the ending.
+I enjoyed his character because he’s a run-down old sheriff who has seen it all along the border; however, this particular case is something so new to him that he doesn’t know what to make of it.
+He’s wise and a great storyteller; however, the film would have survived and still racked up awards without his inclusion, no offence to Mr. Jones.

 I would understand if you read the synopsis for No Country for Old Men and passed.
-What I wouldn’t understand is if the film is recommended to you by me and other people how you could pass.
-This film definitely isn’t the greatest Best Picture winner of all-time, yet would fall within my top 10 of the 40+ I’ve already seen.
+I wouldn’t understand if the film is recommended to you by other people and me how you could pass.
+This film definitely isn’t the greatest Best Picture winner of all-time, yet it would fall within my top 10 of the 40+ I’ve already seen.
 8/10